 </application>

-This manifest entry refers to another XML file that you should create with the
+This manifest entry refers to another XML file you need to create with the

 following path: YourAppProject/app/src/main/res/xml/automotive_app_desc.xml

-to include support for notifications, include the following in your
+supports.
+For example, to declare support for notifications, include the

 <automotiveApp>